Achievable logoAchievable logo

 Total Disability

 A degree of disability from injury or sickness that prevents the insured from returning to work.
-Actual wording of definitions vary by policy.
+The actual wording of definitions varies by policy.

 Waiting (Elimination) Period